E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Introduction

-\textbf{Responsible Disclosure}.
-We followed standard practices for responsible disclosure by contacting Xiaomi and the affected vendors.
+We followed standard practices for responsible disclosure by contacting Xiaomi and the manufacturers of the BMS chips we target: STMicroelectronics (ST) and Texas Instruments (TI).
 We notified Xiaomi in November 2023 via their official HackerOne bug bounty program~\cite{xiaomi-bugbounty}.
-We uploaded and shared with them video demonstrations, PoCs, and instructions on how to reproduce the attacks.
-Xiaomi acknowledged our multiple reports, updated its CVSS severity score to Medium (5.8), and closed it as informative in March 2024.
-We disagreed with Xiaomi's assessment and, to have our findings addressed, in April 2024 we contacted via email the manufacturers of the BMS chips we targeted: STMicroelectronics (ST) and Texas Instruments (TI).
-ST responded that our attacks do not raise any security concerns as they are physical.
-We contest their assessment as we conduct our attacks in wireless proximity or even remotely.
-TI did not respond.

-\textbf{Availability}.
-We provide our toolkit and attack demos at {redacted}.
-For safety reasons, we redacted the code responsible for generating malicious BMS firmware, which took months of RE to develop.
-We also release a patched BCTRL firmware that blocks BMS firmware updates, preventing our attacks.
-The private repository will be open-sourced in the future.

-\textbf{Ethics}.
-We conducted our experiments ethically: we tested our e-scooters and smartphones in a laboratory, and minimized safety risks during the undervoltage and overvoltage experiments.
+Xiaomi assigned a Medium (5.8) CVSS severity score and closed our report as informative in March 2024.
+In April 2024, we contacted TI and ST. TI could not comment on the Xiaomi third-party firmware and highlighted that their STM8L151K6 chip does not claim resistance to physical attacks (we note that we are not proposing physical attacks, but attacks that can be conducted in wireless proximity or remotely via a malicious mobile app).
+ST did not respond to our report.

+After a second round of disclosure in June 2025, Xiaomi acknowledged our attacks, awarding us with the highest bounty for our tier and a Medium severity CVE.
+They also stated that the M365 and Mi3 models have reached the end of their lifecycle, as described in~\cite{xiaomi-trust-center}, and that the \aname\ vulnerabilities have been mitigated in all subsequent Xiaomi electric scooter models, which now incorporate enhanced security measures.
+Hence, our findings contributed to a more secure Xiaomi e-scooter ecosystem.